DataDrum/APIDocs/source/index.html.md

 puts response.read_body
 ```

-> The above command returns JSON structured like this:
+> The above code would return the following JSON output:

 ```json
 {